Skip to content

 The TCP PI (Protocol Independent) backend implements a Modbus variant used for communications over TCP IPv4 and IPv6 networks.
 It does not require a checksum calculation as lower layer takes care of the same.

-Contrary to the TCP IPv4 only backend, the TCP PI backend offers hostname resolution but it consumes about 1 kB of additional memory.
+Contrary to the TCP IPv4 only backend, the TCP PI backend offers hostname resolution.

 Create a Modbus TCP PI context, you should use modbus_new_tcp_pi.